Ann Sheridan Biography

 When George Raft passed on "Torrid Zone" (1940) he was replaced by James Cagney who suggested Ann as for the part of torch singer Lee Donley.
 Torrid Zone nicely displayed Ann’s knack for comedy and fast dialogue.

-She also did 1940’s "They Drive by Night" which featured Humphrey Bogart, George Raft and Ida Lupino.
+She was also featured in 1940’s "They Drive by Night" which starred Humphrey Bogart, George Raft and Ida Lupino.

 On January 5th 1942 she married George Brent.
 Exactly one year from the day they were married the Brents were divorced.

-Years later (to TV Guide) and said this about her first two marriages, "With both men there was no honesty between us.
+Years later Ann said (to TV Guide) this about her first two marriages, "With both men there was no honesty between us.
 And if two people living together can’t be honest, then I don’t want it."

 In 1948, she made her last film on the Warner Brothers lot, "Silver River" with Errol Flynn.